src-d/guide/developer-community/tech-talks.md

 When the event is outside of Madrid, it's on a case by case basis, ideally the venue takes care of it or helps organising it.

 ## Recordings
 When the event is at the office, we usually ask Origen Producciones to take care of it.
-They know how we want it and you just need to make sure they are free by emailing them at origenprod@gmail.com.
+They know how we want it and you just need to make sure they are free by emailing them (please ask Esther for the details).
 Until the end of the event you should also send them the pack-shots for each video cover.
 Example [here](https://drive.google.com/open?id=0B1AhN7PuQbtKdUFGejlaTkRzNlk) and [here](https://drive.google.com/file/d/0B9mze_Z8OL2fMl9rbDdhdGdIZFE/view).

 When the event is outside of Madrid, it's on a case by case basis, ideally the venue takes care of it or helps organising it.

 In both cases, they should be sending you the videos ready by Friday so that we have them all uploaded latest 10 days after the event.

 ## Speakers Dinner
 We usually invite all the speakers for dinner after the event wherever it is held (usually typical/traditional food from the hosting city/country).
-Pas editions were as follows:
+Past editions were as follows:
 • Infrastructure: Casa Hortensia
 • ML: Kazbek Restaurant
 • Frontend: La Castela

 ## Cleaning
-Esther usually takes care of warning our cleaning man/lady that he/she should come an extra day (on Friday) to clean everything.
-He/She already comes every Sunday so that one is taken care of.
+Esther usually takes care of warning our cleaning person that they should come an extra day (on Friday) to clean everything.
+They already comes every Sunday so that one is taken care of.

 ## Welcome Talk & Event Hosting
 Our Welcome Talk and all speakers' introductions are done by someone from the team.
-This person should prepare his/her talk and include (at least): 1.
+This person should prepare their talk and include (at least): 1.
 Brief company description and a more in depth one of anything we're doing that is related with the topic of the talks; 2.
 Why we do these talks; 3.
 Schedule for the day, food and drinks, bathrooms (anything useful to know).
 At the end of the day, you should again thank everyone for coming, ask them to come to you with feedback, mention we're sending a survey and that videos will be released in __10 days__.

 ## Schedule